espressif/esp-faq/docs/en/commercial-faq/index.rst

 Where can I find all the differences between your products (e.g. in terms of series and types)?
 ------------------------------------------------------------------------------------------------

-  Please click `here <https://products.espressif.com>`__ to find some introductory information on our products.
-For detailed information, please contact our sales team by clicking `here <https://www.espressif.com/en/contact-us/sales-questions>`__ .
+  Please see `Espressif Products <https://products.espressif.com>`__ for introduction on our products.
+For details, please contact our sales team via `Sales Questions <https://www.espressif.com/en/contact-us/sales-questions>`__.

 --------------